Geometric encoding of turbulence for end-to-end quantum simulation

-\textit{Geometric quantum encoding in spectral space}---We propose a three-stage hyperspherical encoding of an instantaneous turbulent field in particular, and a multiscale field in general.
-We first perturb the ground state via a polynomial-depth quantum circuit, generating a weakly entangled state whose spatial rotational symmetry ensures the isotropy of the generated field.
+\firtitle{Results} \sndtitle{Method overview} We propose a three-stage geometric encoding of an instantaneous turbulent field in particular, and a multiscale field in general (see Fig.~\ref{fig:encode}).
+First, we generate the initial quantum state using a hardware-efficient amplitude encoding protocol rooted in a linear ansatz~\cite{Sarma2024_Quantum}, which facilitates setting a specified power-law spectrum for the synthetic multiscale field within a linear-depth circuit.
+This amplitude layer is followed by a random phase scrambling layer, which induces phase correlations to enforce spatial isotropy.
+Collectively, the protocol yields the target entangled state with a circuit complexity that scales approximately linearly with the number of qubits.
 Second, a convolution operation, corresponding to a specific measurement operator for observables, is applied to blend Fourier coefficients of the wave function, thereby imposing inter-scale interactions.
 Finally, the target multiscale distribution of fluid quantities is generated by the deconvolution of the observables.
 Crucially, this deconvolution maps quantum observables to vortex tubes in Euclidean space via the Hopf fibration~\cite{Irvine2008_Linked,Yang2023_Applications}, with the Bloch sphere as the base space.
-In this geometric representation, the preimage of each point on the sphere is a circle, the Hopf fiber, which is identified with a vortex line.
-A finite patch on the Bloch sphere thus corresponds to a bundle of these lines, forming the vortex tube as the building block of turbulence~\cite{Shen2024_Designing, Zhu2025_Quantum}.
-This geometry-based encoding thereby ensures the constructed turbulent field possesses coherent structures, in contrast to random noises that solely satisfy a prescribed energy spectrum.
+In this geometric representation, the preimage of each point on the Bloch sphere corresponds to a vortex line, and a finite patch on the sphere thus corresponds to a bundle of these lines, forming the vortex tube as the building block of turbulence~\cite{Shen2024_Designing, Zhu2025_Quantum}.
+This geometry-based, generative encoding ensures that the constructed turbulent field possesses coherent structures, rather than random noise that solely satisfies a prescribed energy spectrum.

+Crucially, this encoded state is not merely a static mathematical representation, but is natively structured for quantum simulation of fluid dynamics.
+By mapping macroscopic fluid variables onto quantum wavefunctions, the generated state seamlessly serves as the initial condition for Hamiltonian simulation utilizing the generalized Madelung transform~\cite{Meng2023_Quantum, Meng2024_Quantum, Meng2024_Simulating}.
+This approach effectively circumvents the data-loading bottleneck, directly enabling the time evolution of the generated multiscale vortices.

+Our method exploits the intrinsic self-similarity of multiscale fields, for which a power-law distribution implies scale invariance, such that rescaling the vortex size merely rescales the energy by a constant factor, as illustrated in Fig.~\ref{fig:encode}e.
+This physical hierarchy maps naturally onto the quantum register, where individual qubits represent distinct spatial scales spanning macroscopic structures to fine-grained fluctuations.
+Crucially, we employ a locality-preserving Gray code~\cite{Caruana1988_Representation} to ensure that physical proximity in wavenumber space is translated into Hamming locality, thereby preventing the artificial discontinuities introduced by standard binary encoding from disrupting this scale-invariant structure.